 The Role of the Academic Advisor

-Students are assigned to a faculty advisor for assistance in developing a plan of study and for continued advice and counsel throughout their years at Millikin.
-Students and advisors work collaboratively to develop the student's plan of study, which is reviewed and revised throughout the students' undergraduate years.
+Students and advisors work collaboratively to develop the student's plan of study, which is reviewed and revised throughout their undergraduate years.
 Continuous student-advisor interaction is an integral part of the educational process.

 New students participate in special advising sessions at a registration program prior to enrollment.
 After this initial session, students are assigned to faculty advisors based on their major field of interest.
 Exploratory students (i.e. students who are undecided about a major or who are not ready to formally declare a major) are assigned an advisor in the Office of Student Success.